 • Starting point

-• 2-3 cm loose
+• 2-3 cm loose.

 • The stem

-• Straight and centered
+• Straight and centred

-• Tensioned, the person tied can rest their arm comfortably on the starting point
+• Tensioned, the person tied can rest their arm comfortably on the starting point.

 • The wraps

-• All ropes in the wrap are of equal tension
+• All ropes in the wrap are of equal tension.

-• The friction is compacted and strong
+• The friction is compacted and strong.

-• The wraps are an equal distance from the shoulders on both sides
+• The wraps are an equal distance from the shoulders on both sides (or uneven on purpose to adapt to the person’s needs and preferences).

 • How does the placement feel?